deepakgouda/nerdynet/_pages/shots.md

 display_categories: [travel]
 horizontal: false
 ---
 PS : The photos do not render on mobile site for some reason.
-Unfortunately, debugging Jekyll, JS and React is beyond my paygrade.
+Unfortunately, debugging Jekyll, JS and React is beyond my abilities.
 Please view the site on a desktop till a good samaritan (or GPT?) helps me out :)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">